 RBI maintains a balance in the market by employing repo rate and reverse repo rate.
-Reverse repo rate, by definition, is the exact opposite of repo rate or in other words, it is the rate at which RBI borrows money from banks in the short term.
+The reverse repo rate, by definition, is the exact opposite of repo rate or in other words, it is the rate at which RBI borrows money from banks in the short term.

 Impact of Repo Rate in Economy

 The following scenarios discuss the impact of the repo rate on the economy.

 2. To increase liquidity in the economy: When there is a requirement of increasing liquidity in the market, RBI eases the repo rate so that businesses can borrow money for investment purposes, which results in an increased money supply in the economy.
 The effect of such a step is that it becomes instrumental in the growth of the economy.

 Scenarios that lead to an increase or decrease in the repo rate are as follows:

 Increase in Repo Rate